quarto4novel/novel-pdf/README.md

     - `## Acknowledgments`
     - `## Introduction`
     - `## Prologue`
-    - any other level 2 title inside front matter is an error
   - [ ] level 2 (in backmatter): subpart of **back matter**.
 The name of each subpart won't appear in the final document and are here only for structuration when writing.